maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 Here are the steps we will use to configure Mobvious for our needs:

-*Step 1:* Copy all the [base-mobile][] files from the advanced solution folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.
+*Step 1:* Copy all the [base-mobile][] files from the mobvious folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.

 *Step 2:* Add the following to your application.rb file: